AppleCommander/bastools/api/README.md

 Current optimizations are:
 * _Remove empty statements_ will remove all extra colons.
 For example, if the application in question used `:` to indicate nesting.
 Or just accidents!
 * _Remove REM statements_ will remove all comments.
+* _Extract constant values_ will find all constant numerical references, insert a line `0` with assignments, and finally replace all the numbers with the approrpiate variable name.
+Hypothesis is that the BASIC interpreter only parses the number once.
 * _Merge lines_ will identify all lines that are not a target of `GOTO`/`GOSUB`-type action and rewrite the line by merging it with others.
 The concept involved is that the BASIC program is just a linked list and shortening the list will shorten the search path.
 The default *max length* in bytes is set to `255`.
 * _Renumber_ will renumber the application, beginning with line `0`.
 This makes the decoding a tiny bit more efficient in that the number to decode will be smaller in the token stream.